PoliticalGraveyard.com

 Strong, Theodore — of Middlesex County, N.J.
 Member of New Jersey state senate from Middlesex County, 1901-03.
 Burial location unknown.

-Strong, Theron Rudd (1802-1873) — of New York.
+Strong, Theron Rudd (1802-1873) — also known as Theron R. Strong — of Palmyra, Wayne County, N.Y.; Rochester, Monroe County, N.Y.; New York, New York County, N.Y.
 Born in Salisbury, Litchfield County, Conn., November 7, 1802.
 Democrat.
-U.S. Representative from New York 25th District, 1839-41; member of New York state legislature, 1842; state court judge in New York, 1851; judge of New York Court of Appeals, 1859.
-Died May 14, 1873 (age 70 years, 188 days).
+Lawyer; Wayne County District Attorney, 1835-39; U.S. Representative from New York 25th District, 1839-41; member of New York state assembly from Wayne County, 1842; Justice of New York Supreme Court, 1851-59; judge of New York Court of Appeals, 1859; law partner of Elliott F. Shepard, 1868-73.
+Died in New York, New York County, N.Y., May 14, 1873 (age 70 years, 188 days).
 Interment at Mt.
 Hope Cemetery, Rochester, N.Y.

-Relatives: Cousin of William Strong.
+Relatives: Son of Martin Strong; cousin *** of William Strong.

 See also congressional biography — Govtrack.us page

-Strong, V. David, Jr. See Vernon David Strong, Jr.
+Strong, V. David, Jr. See Vernon David Strong Jr.

 Strong, Vernon David, Jr. — also known as V. David Strong, Jr. — of Bakersfield, Kern County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1988, 2000.
 Still living as of 2000.